 On entry to KS3 all pupils are tested and grouped according to their aptitudes and abilities.
-All pupils study the following: English, Mathematics, Science, RE, Technology, PE, Geography, History, MFL (French, Italian or Spanish), Music, and Art.
+All pupils study the following: English, Mathematics, Science, RE, Technology, PE, Geography, History, MFL (French, Italian, Portuguese or Spanish), Music, and Art.
 For those students for whom English is not their first language there is English as an additional language (EAL) provision.
 Provision for pupils to study Computing and PSHE is delivered through drop-down activities and/or mapped across other curriculum subjects.

 Our pupils begin their KS4 studies in year 9 with GCSE material being taught across the full range of subjects.
 At the end of Year 9, pupils opt to specialise in a narrower range of courses Level Two (GCSE or equivalent) qualifications best suited to their needs and abilities.

 All KS4 pupils follow courses and are expected to sit exams in English Language, English Literature Mathematics, Science, Physical Education and Religious Studies

 Students also choose three optional subjects from: Art, Business Studies, Food Technology, Geography, History, Modern Foreign Language (Spanish, Italian, French, Portuguese and Polish), Product Design, Music, Media, Psychology and Sociology